-■Release of Student to Peace Officer
+■Release of a Student to a Peace Officer

-If a school official releases your child from school to a peace officer for the purpose of removing him/her from the school premises, the school official shall take immediate steps to notify you or a responsible relative of your child, except when a student has been taken into custody as a victim of suspected child abuse.
+If a school official releases your child from school to a peace officer for the purpose of removing them from the school premises, the school official shall take immediate steps to notify you or a responsible relative of your child, except when a student has been taken into custody as a victim of suspected child abuse.
 In those cases, the peace officer will notify the parent or guardian.
-[EC 48906; PC 11165.6]
+[EC 48906; PC 11165.6; WIC 305]